dojo/docs/developer/design/loader.rst

 multipleDefine
   AMD define was applied referencing a module that is already defined.
 The number one cause if this problem is explicitly injecting modules with a script element in the HTML document.
 Use the loader; don't use script elements.
-Also, providing explicit module identifier arguments tends to increase the likelyhood of this error.
+Also, providing explicit module identifier arguments tends to increase the likelihood of this error.

 timeout
   The period prescribed by the configuration variable waitSeconds expired since the last module was requested yet all